-Windows 10 Spring Creators Update: Act fast to delay this big upgrade | ZDNet
+Windows 10 April 2018 Update: Act fast to delay this big upgrade | ZDNet

 Windows 10 after two years: Was the upgrade worth it?

-[Note: This article was originally published in mid-2016 for the Anniversary Update.
-It has been completely revised and republished for subsequent Windows 10 feature updates.
+[Note: This article has been completely revised for the latest Windows 10 feature updates.
 This revision covers version 1803 and was last updated 21-March-2018.]

 This is the latest feature update in Microsoft's new twice-a-year release cadence, and you should view it with the skepticism any initial public release of a new Windows version deserves.
 In a business setting, that typically means delaying the upgrade for a few months while you deploy the new release on a smaller number of test devices.